ThaminduR/ir-project/README.md

 3. Creating Index - Start elasticsearch and create an index using the `mapping.json` given in elasticsearch folder.
 4. Add Data to Index - Run the `index_dat.py` script to add data into the index.
 5. Start the Flask App - Run `python run.py` inside the flask folder to start the flask app.

+Note: The data crawled from the parliment website is used only for educational purposed only.